Join Our FREE Live Webinar

 Wholesaling real estate offers a great starting point for new investors who have little capital with which to work.
 Vermont real estate wholesalers search for available homes with a purchase price below market value – usually because the seller is facing financial hardship or is in a hurry to move.

-Real estate investors locate wholesale opportunities using investment properties, owner-occupied properties, or rental properties, etc. With sites like Zillow, Redfin, & online foreclosure auctions, the modern digital landscape offers an easily accessible conduit to real estate opportunities in ways never thought possible.
+Real estate investors locate wholesale opportunities using investment properties, owner-occupied properties, rental properties, etc. With sites like Zillow, Redfin, & online foreclosure auctions, the modern digital landscape offers an easily accessible conduit to real estate opportunities in ways never thought possible.
 The 21st-century real estate market allows new wholesalers to begin to develop a lender network and curated list of cash buyers, two keys to succeeding in wholesaling real estate.

 Real estate wholesalers acquire the rights or beneficial interest (through the Principle of Equitable Interest) to buy the subject wholesale property by signing a legally enforceable real estate contract.
 The rearranging of property ownership and rights is established under what is known in the legal realm as the Doctrine of Equitable Conversion.